Vladimir Manchev

-Vladimir Manchev (Владимир Манчев; born 6 October 1977) is a Bulgarian football manager and former player.
+Vladimir Manchev (Владимир Манчев; born 6 October 1977) is a Bulgarian professional football manager and former player who played as a forward.
+He is the head coach of Bulgarian Second League club Beroe Stara Zagora.

 Club career

 Manchev has played for Bulgarian teams of Spartak Pleven, Yantra and Hebar, French side Lille OSC and Spanish teams Levante UD, Valladolid and Celta Vigo.
 He was the top goalscorer of the Bulgarian "A" Professional Football Group in 2001–2002 season with 21 goals netted for CSKA Sofia.
 He won the Bulgarian Cup in 1999 with CSKA.
 In October 2008 Manchev again became part of the most successful Bulgarian club's squad.
 In the last match for the autumn period of the 2008–09 season against Lokomotiv Mezdra he received an injury in his knee ligaments, which prevented him from playing football for about nine months.
 He was expected to be back in play for the next season.
 On 30 August 2009, Manchev scored the third goal in the 4–0 home win against Lokomotiv Mezdra in his first game back from injury after coming on as a substitute for Rui Miguel.
 Manchev is a CSKA Sofia's fans' favourite.
 Although he was injured most of the 2008–09 season, in which he played only four matches, he scored four goals and made a few assists, so on 16 June 2009 it was said that in the next few days he would sign a new contract, which would make him a CSKA player for the next two years.
 He signed a new one-year contract on 24 July 2009.
 In the summer 2010 Manchev was transferred to Akademik Sofia, but did not make any appearances in official matches for the team.
 In February 2012, Manchev signed a contract with Loko Sofia.
 He scored two goals in his return debut to help his team to a 2–0 win over Loko Plovdiv on 5 March 2012.